lordprime/FRT_prog/README.md

 ## Features and Functionalities 😃

-- Interactive and responsive UI.
+- Interactive and adaptable user interface.
-- Has many graphical and visual innovative effects.
+- Has numerous creative graphic and visual effects.
-- Have an aesthetically pleasing visual design and architecture.
+- Possess a visually appealing architectural design.
-- Has collection of many web pages including Home, About Us, Contact, Menu, health topics and health related information etc.
+- Has a large assortment of web sites, such as Home, About Us, Contact, Menu, and pages about health and other topics.
-- User can know about health information through this website.
+- This website provides information on health to users.
-- Included the feedback Survey form to increase the scope of improvement
+- To broaden the scope of improvement, included the feedback survey form.

 ## Screenshots